justarecipe/justarecipe.github.io/_posts/2019-03-03-peanut-butter-pound-cake-with-dark-chocolate-glaze.md

 * 2 tsp. vanilla extract
 * 3-4 fun size Butterfingers, crushed or chopped*

 Heat oven to 350.
-Grease a 9 or 10-inch Bundt pan with a baking spray like PAM Baking Made with Flour and set aside.
+Grease a 9 or 10-inch Bundt pan with a baking spray like PAM Baking made with Flour and set aside.

 Cream butter and sugar until light and fluffy.
 Beat in eggs, one at a time, until just blended.